-4.2 View-level Blocking
+4.2 View-Level Blocking

-Although our global-level blocking works better than existing general blocking techniques in terms of CT image reconstruction performance, it remains two drawbacks: a) the heavy preprocessing overhead due to the sorting step which may become a performance bottleneck of cuART if the system matrix is refreshed frequently. b) the slow convergence speed due to the compromised averaging approach on intermediate results. cuART with global-level blocking accumulates all intermediate results and averages the accumulation after processing all rays.
-This approach does not naturally comply with the principle of original ART algorithm, and hence degrades convergence speed.
+Although our global-level blocking is easy to be implemented and works better than existing general blocking techniques, it remains two drawbacks: a) the heavy preprocessing overhead due to the sorting step, which may become a performance bottleneck of cuART if the system matrix is refreshed frequently. b) the slow convergence speed due to the compromised averaging approach on intermediate results. cuART with global-level blocking accumulates all intermediate results and averages the accumulation after processing all rays.
+This approach does not naturally comply with the principle of original ART algorithm, hence degrades convergence speed.
 Intrinsically, in the ART, projection data from one view alone can estimate the whole object image.
 As a result, different views can provide different estimations of the object image.
 Hence a more natural averaging approach should accumulate and average intermediate estimation results right after processing the rays within each view.